inflatebot/chatterbox-TTS-cli-api/README.md

 ## Open-Webui usage
 Open-Webui Settings
 ![Image 2](src/figures/open-webui-settings.png)
-In the Open-Webui admin panel, go to "audio" and set the TTS provider like this.
+In the [Open-Webui](https://github.com/open-webui/open-webui) admin panel, go to "audio" and set the TTS provider to `http://localhost:9991/v1`.
 Set "response splitting" to "paragraphs" to reduce latency and increase quality.

 ---